-Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2013- 14 Ref R Competition Electricity Systems Implement Stage 3 of the ESOS project which will implement long-term electricity switching processes and enhance competition.
+Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2013- 14 Ref R Competition Electricity Systems Implement Stage 3 of the ES project which will implement long-term electricity switching processes and enhance competition.
 Finalise implementation of electricity switching process.
 59 E Competition Market Developmen t Implement Trading and Settlement Code (TSC) and system modifications for treatment of losses, dispatch and scheduling, global aggregation and medium term review of capacity payment mechanism.
 Implement Trading and Settlement Code (TSC) and system modifications for dispatch and scheduling and other as required.
 60 E Competition Market Liquidity Implement Decisions regarding improvement of contract market liquidity and the mitigation of the exercise of market power - in conjunction with the CER.
 Continue with development of further market liquidity and complete annual Directed Contracts process.
 61 G Competition Metering Analyse appropriate location of meter reading duties between supply and distribution companies in NI.
 Begin work on Smart Metering Cost Benefit Analysis.
-62 R Competition Policy Position Complete a review of policy position on supply competition and implement any actions arising.
+62 R Competition Policy Position Complete a review of policy position on regulatory approach to supply competition and implement any actions arising (alongside findings on 6 months review).
 63

-Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2013- 14 Ref E Competition PPB Implement any decisions to cancel Generating Unit 64 Agreement (s) and review options for the future of the PPB business. Е Competition Regional Delivery of developments required for compliance Delivery of developments required for 65 Integration with congestion management guidelines and compliance with congestion management European policy re regional integration. guidelines and European policy re regional integration.
-R/G/E Competition Supplier Ensure that all necessary preparations are achieved Ensure that all necessary preparations are 66 Entry to manage new supplier entry and ensure customer achieved to manage new supplier entry and protection. ensure customer protection.
-G Harmonising CAG Finalise business rules of Common Arrangements for Gas (CAG) code.
-Implement CAG Go Live 67 G Harmonising CAG Agree Transmission System Operator (TSO) 68 contractual arrangements for single CAG operation.
-G Harmonising CAG Agree CAG harmonised tariff structures.
-69 Е Harmonising Capacity Carry out the annual calculation of the Capacity Pot Carry out the annual calculation of the Capacity 70 Payment for 2012.
-Pot for 2013.
-Mechanism (CPM)
+Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2013- 14 Ref E Competition РРВ Implement any decisions to cancel Generating Unit Agreement (s) and review options for the future of the PPB business.
+64 E Competition Regional Integration Delivery of developments required for compliance with congestion management guidelines and European policy re regional integration.
+Delivery of developments required for compliance with congestion management guidelines and European policy re regional integration.
+65 R/G/E Competition Supplier Entry Ensure that all necessary preparations are achieved to manage new supplier entry and ensure customer protection.
+Ensure that all necessary preparations are achieved to manage new supplier entry and ensure customer protection.
+66 G Harmonisation CAG Finalise business rules of Common Arrangements for Gas (CAG) code.
+Implement CAG Go Live.
+67 G Harmonisation CAG Agree Transmission System Operator (TSO) contractual arrangements for single CAG operation.
+68 G Harmonisation CAG Agree CAG harmonised tariff structures.
+69 E Harmonisation Capacity Payment Mechanism (CPM) Carry out the annual calculation of the Capacity Pot for 2012.
+Carry out the annual calculation of the Capacity Pot for 2013.
+70

-Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2 Ref E Harmonising Capacity Decision and implementation of review processes Continue to implement modifications to the Payment for the Capacity Payment Mechanism (CPM) CPM consequent to the outcome of the Mechanism (CPM) Medium Term Review.
+Lead Strategic theme Projects Actions to develop in 2011-12 Actions to develop in 2012-13 & 2013- 14 Ref E Harmonisation Capacity 71 Payment for the Capacity Payment Mechanism (CPM) CPM consequent to the outcome of the Mechanism Medium Term Review.
 Medium Term Review.
-R R Harmonising Harmonisati Progress harmonised systems via Harmonisation on Working Group and Harmonisation Steering Group Progress harmonised systems via Working Group and Harmonisation Steering Group Harmonisation Working Group and ongoing issues.
+(CPM) R Harmonisation H Harmonisati Progress harmonised systems via Harmonisation Progress harmonised systems via 72 on Working Group and Harmonisation Steering Group Harmonisation Working Group and ongoing issues.
 Ensure smooth roll-out of Stage 3 go Harmonisation Steering Group ongoing issues. live in the context of all-island supply processes.
 Ensure smooth roll-out of Stage 3 go live in the context of all-island supply processes.
-E Harmonising Locational ocational Develop and implement enduring solution for 73 Signals treatment of losses.
-E E Harmonising Location Develop and implement enduring solution for 74 Signals Generator Transmission Use of System Charging.
-E Harmonising Market Monitor and investigate the Monitor and investigate the Single Electricity Market Monitor and investigate the Single Electricity 75 Monitoring (SEM) to mitigate the potential abuse of market Market (SEM) to mitigate the potential abuse of power.
+E Harmonisation Locational Develop and implement enduring solution for 73 Signals treatment of losses.
+E E Harmonisation Location Develop and implement enduring solution for 74 Signals Generator Transmission Use of System Charging.
+E Harmonisation Market Monitor and investigate the Single Electricity Market Monitor and investigate the Single Electricity 75 Monitoring (SEM) to mitigate the potential abuse of market Market (SEM) to mitigate the potential abuse of power.
 Enforce the bidding code of practice. market power.
 Enforce the bidding code of practice.